Skip to main content

 Here is what that looks like in practice:

 Architecture decisions.
 Should you build a monolith or microservices?
 Is Next.js the right framework, or would Astro be more appropriate for your content-heavy site?
 Should you use a managed database or self-host?
-These decisions have multi-year consequences, and most of them are made once.
+These choices can be long-lived and costly to reverse once the product depends on them.

 Hiring and team structure.
 When you do need to hire developers, a fractional CTO writes the job descriptions, conducts technical interviews, and designs the team structure.
 They know whether you need a senior full-stack developer or two juniors with a strong CI/CD pipeline.

 Technical due diligence.
-If you are raising a round, investors will ask about your technical architecture.
-A fractional CTO prepares you for these conversations and, when needed, sits in on them.
+If you are raising a round, investors may ask about your technical architecture and risk.
+A fractional CTO can prepare the evidence for those conversations and, when needed, participate in them.

 Code review and quality gates.
 Not writing code themselves, but ensuring that the code being written meets standards that will not collapse under production load.